 A quick summary of some of the data collected in a crawl include –

 By downloading, installing and using the Screaming Frog SEO Spider, you agree to the terms and conditions.

-The standard ‘Lite’ version of the tool is completely free, however this version is limited to crawling a maximum of 500 URI and it does not give you full access to the configuration options of the spider, saving of crawls or the custom source code feature.
-You can crawl 500 URLs from as many websites as you like as many times as you like though!
+The standard ‘Lite’ version of the tool is completely free to download and use.
+However, this version is restricted to crawling a maximum of 500 URLs in a single crawl and it does not give you full access to the configuration, saving of crawls or the custom source code feature.
+You can crawl 500 URLs from the same website, or as many websites as you like as many times as you like though!

-For just £99 per annum you can purchase an individual licence which removes restrictions on the 500 URI maximum crawl and opens up the spider’s configuration options and custom source code search feature.
-Alternatively hit the ‘buy a licence’ button in the spider to buy a licence after downloading and testing the software.
+For just £99 per annum you can purchase an individual licence, which removes the 500 URL crawl limit, opens up the spider’s configuration options and custom source code search feature.
+Alternatively hit the ‘buy a licence’ button in the SEO Spider to buy a licence after downloading and trialling the software.